An epicurean adventure to: South Africa

 Instructions

-- Prepare a medium baking dish, roughly measuring 19cm x 26cm x 5cm, by greasing the bottom and sides with a thin layer of butter or cooking spray.
-(Please see note on the size of the baking dish in the blog post)
+- Prepare a medium baking dish, roughly measuring 18cm x 24cm x 5cm (9" x 7" x 2"), by greasing the bottom and sides with a thin layer of butter or cooking spray.

 Making the pudding

-- Sift the all-purpose flour, bicarbonate of soda and salt together into a separate bowl.250 millilitre all purpose flour, 1 teaspoon bicarbonate of soda, ¼ teaspoon salt
+- In a separate bowl, sift together the plain flour, bicarbonate of soda and salt.120 grams (4.25oz) plain flour, 1 teaspoon bicarbonate of soda, ½ teaspoon salt

-- Pour the batter into the prepared baking dish.
-Bake in the preheated oven for 35-40 minutes or until a skewer inserted into the middle comes out clean.
-The pudding should have a golden brown colour and the edges should slightly pull away from the sides of the dish.
+- Pour the mixture into the prepared baking dish and bake for 25-30 minutes, or until a cake tester comes out perfectly clean.
+The edges should pull away slightly from the dish.

 Make the sauce